ehajek/Horiseon/README.md

 # Objective

 This is a workup of the Proposed Horiseon Homepage.
+The project is to:
+    Follows accessibility standards
+    THe site is optimized for search engines

 ## Mockup Image